akashi7/akashi7/README.md

-### Hi there 👋, my name is christian
+### Hi there 👋, the name  is kabuto christian
 #### web and mobile applications developer
-I'm christian and am a full-stack developer and a mobile developer eager to contribute my skills to the society, i like learning new stacks every day , i love watching anime, football and movies😊
+am a software developer eager to contribute my skills to the society, i like learning new stacks every day , i love watching anime, football and movies😊

 Skills: REACT / JS /REACT NATIVE/ HTML / CSS